A new SEC rule will help ensure that companies adequately assess their climate-related financial risks.

 Climate change impacts our health, safety, food sources, where and how we live, and much more.
 It is also spurring technological developments, new regulatory requirements, and changing consumer behavior as we work to avoid the worst climate outcomes.
 These all have financial impacts.
 Smart companies and investors are assessing climate-related risks and incorporating them into their corporate and investment strategies.
 But their efforts to do so are hindered by inconsistent and unreliable disclosures on climate-related financial risks.

-Earlier this year, the Securities and Exchange Commission (SEC) proposed a new rule that will require public companies to disclose climate-related risks and their financial impacts.
+The Securities and Exchange Commission (SEC) will soon finalize a new rule that will require public companies to disclose climate-related risks and their financial impacts.
 This is an important step for ensuring companies adequately assess their climate change risks and investors have the reliable, comparable information they need to make investment choices.

 Here’s what you need to know.